junistaurelien/Junistaurelien/README.md

-# <a href="https://www.linkedin.com/in/joshmadakor/">Josh Madakor</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/junist-aurelien-cysa-0b96141ab//">Junist Aurelien</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m passionate about cybersecurity and enjoy solving complex problems through hands-on projects.
+From vulnerability management to threat detection, these initiatives allow me to deepen my skills and stay current in a rapidly evolving field.
+Feel free to explore them to see how I’ve worked to strengthen security operations and improve overall processes!

 ## ⚠️ Vulnerability Management Projects